This means you cannot use a sprinkler or unattended watering system at any time.

 Can I still waterblast my house?

-Yes – the current level of restrictions means that hand-held hosing (including water blasting) is still ok.
+Yes – attended hand-held hosing (including water blasting) is still ok.

 What are some other ways that I can water my garden?